nikkola01/bede-llm-workflows/docs/running_server.md

 ## 3) The Slurm script: `run-vllm-server.sbatch`

-Here is your script, followed by an explanation of what each part is doing and why.
+Here is the script, followed by an explanation of what each part is doing and why.

 ```bash
 #!/bin/bash